Notificare/notificare-static/_posts/2014-11-10-migrate-to-notificare-just-in-time-for-the-holidays.markdown

 <img src="/images/posts/migrate-detail-segments.png" class="img-responsive" style="float: right;margin: 20px 0px 0px 20px;">

 ### Users & Segmentation
 Complete your migration by importing your existing user profiles and categories.
 Associate devices to your existing user profiles and easily populate segments using our dead simple **Data Importer** that will help you along the way.
-We will make sure your existing data is accessible right away and it does not go to waste or it is lost in the process.
+We will make sure your existing data is accessible right away and it does not go to waste or it is lost in the migration process.

 <img src="/images/posts/migrate-detail-api.png" class="img-responsive" style="float: left;margin: 20px 20px 0px 0px;">